 It would be wrong to dismiss anyone with an alternative view of the science,

 - but let’s check credentials and listen to the experts – anyone can sign a petition.

 - We should be honest about what we know and what we can’t prove yet,

 - And we know that CO2 is not the only factor in climate change.

 - Still, 97% of climate scientists actually agree on man-made climate change.

 - And let’s remember that it’s very easy to make a headline say whatever you like.

 Deciding how to act on climate change is just as contentious, and there are lots of misconceptions.

 - according to the fair principles of contraction and convergence

-- Tackling climate change with making poverty worse,
+- Tackling climate change without making poverty worse,

 - and keeping climate aid fair.